crypticalfish86/HTML-Testing-Playground/README.md

     This was an issue with animation that was a large problem for me for a while but now i have figured out how to properly expand a box with actual content inside using smooth animation.
     dependencies: react

+4. on_render_move_box
+    First attempt at having animations begin when a specific part of the page is rendered instead of immediatley on website launch or on the click of a button.